Writing Assessment and Placement Tests

 Students interested in taking calculus, chemistry and foreign language courses at Whitman College are advised to take a placement exam in order to register for the correct course.
-These tests are available online and should be taken by Aug.
-15. Please review requirements and access the placement exam links below:
+These tests are available online and should be taken by July 15.
+Please review requirements and access the placement exam links below.

 AP and IB Credit: If you received a score of 4 or 5 on the AP Chemistry exam or a score of 5, 6 or 7 on the IB Chemistry exam, you will receive three credits of general chemistry (CHEM 125) after Whitman College receives your exam report.
 Students cannot earn credit toward the CHEM 135 lab.
-Students with AP/IB credit are encouraged to take the placement test and to enroll in Track 3.
+All students, even those with AP or IB chemistry credit, are required to complete the chemistry placement test.

 Track 1: These introductory courses, intended for students not majoring in the sciences, fulfill the science and the quantitative analysis distribution requirement.
 They introduce chemistry concepts in the context of applied disciplines.
 You may take either course for credit, but not both.